Lifecycle of the yellow-eyed penguin / hoiho

-Mid-August: The 28-week breeding season begins when partnerships are formed or renewed, and nest sites selected.
-A suitable nest site must be hidden from other breeding pairs, have a solid back such as a log, rock or flax plant, and provide shelter from harsh weather and the heat of the sun.
+Mid-August: The 28-week breeding season begins when partnerships are formed or renewed, and nest sites are selected.
 Mating takes place.

-Mid-September/October: Two greenish-white eggs, about 75x55 mm in size, are laid.
-Both parents share the incubation, which takes about 43 days.
+Mid-September/October: Two greenish-white eggs, about 75×55 mm in size, are laid.
+Both parents take turns to incubate, which takes about 43 days.

 November/December: The eggs hatch and the guard stage begins.
-This is a 40-50 day period when one parent will stay at the nest and brood while the other fishes.
-Upon their return in the afternoon they perform an elaborate greeting ceremony of trills and calls before feeding their hungry chicks a regurgitated soup of fish and squid.
-Although guarded constantly during this stage, the chicks are still vulnerable to attack by stoats, ferrets and cats.
+This is a 40-50 day period when one parent stays at the nest to brood while the other fishes.
+Upon their return they perform an elaborate greeting ceremony of trills and calls before feeding their hungry chicks.
+Although guarded constantly during this stage, the chicks are still vulnerable to predators.

-January: By the time the chicks are six to seven weeks old, both parents must fish each day to satisfy the voracious appetites of their demanding young.
-This is called the post-guard stage and towards the end the chicks will lose their soft brown down and moult into their waterproof plumage.
+January: By the time chicks are 6-7 weeks old, both parents must fish each day to satisfy the voracious appetites of their demanding young.
+This is the post-guard stage and towards the end the chicks will start to lose their soft brown down.

-March/April: The parents have just a few weeks to recover and put on weight before beginning the annual 3 to 4 week moult.
-They are confined ashore as they wait for their old feather coat to be replaced.
-This is a very dangerous time as energy levels are low and there is always the threat of starvation and attack by predators.
+March/April: The parents have just a few weeks to recover and put on weight before beginning the annual moult.
+They are confined to land whilst they wait for their old feather coat to be replaced.

 Early-May: Sleek and shiny in their new plumage, the penguins head out to sea, but return most nights to sleep, preen and socialise.